Novak Djokovic 'supported by all Serbians' but reputation takes a hit in the Balkans | DW | 06.01.2022

 While Serbia's public broadcaster RTS took a more conciliatory tone, Serbian tabloid Blic called the behavior of the Australian government a "disgrace for Australia."

-Elsewhere, the Serbian website of the Russian foreign media provider Sputnik claims to know Australia's rules better than Australia, opining that "although Djokovic didn't break any rules, on the contrary he kept to all the rules, there were a number of unfounded attacks (against him) by media and even Australian statesmen."
+Elsewhere, the Serbian website of the Russian foreign media provider Sputnik has claimed to know Australia's rules better than Australia, opining that "although Djokovic didn't break any rules, on the contrary he kept to all the rules, there were a number of unfounded attacks [against him] by the media and even Australian statesmen."

 Australian Prime Minister Scott Morrison, however, has always been clear: "Rules are rules."